The Northeast might be planning a reopening, but governors warn it's still a ways off

 The potential clash between governors and the White House reflect one of the challenges the country will face in adapting to the pandemic.

-Cuomo on Tuesday said that a 'dictatorial' order from Trump on reopening the economy that might be harmful to New Yorkers 'would be the worst possible thing he could do at this moment.'

-Cuomo said the President didn't restrict the economy, but rather left it up to governors.
-Deciding now to tell states what to do 'makes no sense -- it's schizophrenic,' Cuomo said.

-Trump responded on Twitter Tuesday morning, saying the New York governor had been 'begging for everything' like field hospitals and ventilators.
+Trump responded on Twitter to Cuomo's comments Tuesday morning, saying the New York governor had been "begging for everything," such as field hospitals and ventilators.

 A new hydroxychloroquine trial